Kshukla10/ai201-project5-mixtape-starter/submission.md

 **The root cause:**
 `rate_song` never calls `create_notification`.
-This isn't a wrong condition or a typo — the notify step that exists in the sibling function `add_to_playlist` was never written for `rate_song` at all.
+This isn't a wrong condition or a typo, the notify step that exists in the sibling function `add_to_playlist` was never written for `rate_song` at all.
 As a result, rating a friend's shared song produces no notification for the sharer, even though the equivalent playlist-add action does.